William Washington: Revolutionary War

 With the main British infantry surrender and during Tarleton's retreat, Washington was in close pursuit and found himself somewhat isolated.
 He was attacked by the British commander and two of his men.
 Tarleton was stopped by Washington himself, who attacked him with his sword, calling out, "Where is now the boasting Tarleton?"
-A cornet of the 17th, Thomas Patterson, rode up to strike Washington but was shot by Washington's orderly trumpeter.
+A cornet of the 17th, Thomas Patterson, rode up to strike Washington but was shot by Washington's enslaved orderly trumpeter.
 Washington survived this assault and in the process wounded Tarleton's right hand with a sabre blow, while Tarleton creased Washington's knee with a pistol shot that also wounded his horse.
 Washington pursued Tarleton for sixteen miles, but gave up the chase when he came to the plantation of Adam Goudylock near Thicketty Creek.
 To escape capture by Washington, Tarleton had forced Goudylock to serve as an escape guide.
 For his valor at Cowpens, Washington received a silver medal awarded by the Continental Congress executed under the direction of Thomas Jefferson.
 The unique silver medal was designed by French artists Du Pre and De Vivier.
 (A British version of this duel can be found under Chapter 33 Year 1781.)

 After the Battle of Cowpens, Washington's dragoons assisted the retreat of General Nathanael Greene to Dan River in Virginia by rearguard actions against forces commanded by Lord Cornwallis.
 Afterward, Washington returned to North Carolina to act as vanguard for Greene's army.

+On March 15, 1781, Greene and Washington fought against Cornwallis and Tarleton at the Battle of Guilford Courthouse.
+The Americans were driven from the field, but about one quarter of Cornwallis' men were killed or wounded, an unsustainable loss.
+This forced Cornwallis to move his main army to the coast to regroup.

 On April 25, 1781, at the Battle of Hobkirk's Hill, Greene was attacked by British colonel Lord Rawdon.
 Ordered to attack Rawdon's flank, Washington was unable to complete the maneuver while policing prisoners, forcing Greene to retreat.

 On September 8, 1781, the Battle of Eutaw Springs, the last major battle in the Carolinas, was Washington's final action.
 Midway through the battle, Greene ordered Washington to charge a portion of the British line positioned in a blackjack thicket along Eutaw Creek.
 The thicket proved impenetrable and British fire repulsed the mounted charges.
 During the last charge, Washington's mount was shot out from under him, and he was pinned beneath his horse.
 He was bayoneted and taken prisoner, and held under house arrest in the Charleston area for the remainder of the war.